The artist’s encyclopædia.

 Artifact is an interactive web encyclopædia of art: one that invites its participants to reinvent the art world, together.
 I worked early on to define the interface and branding.

-Artifact is an interesting project because it never launched as designed.
-The founder and I worked over the course of half a year creating dozens of final user interface designs and product specifications.
-In may ways, the project was too ambitious: to become the record of truth for contemporary art with an online and offline authentication component.
+The founder and I worked over the course of half a year creating the encyclopedia’s user interface, product roadmap, and logo branding.
+The project was very ambitious: to become the record of truth for contemporary art with an online and offline authentication component.

 Artifact has launched and used the basis of my user interface designs quite nicely.
 The branding was too experimental perhaps for their launch, but to date, it is one of my favorite projects I worked on.

 Much like the shifting landscape of art, I introduced the idea of a “shifting” logo that took advantage of different orbits.
 The orbits obscured and revealed the logo at different points.